berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section01 Lesson 11 Intro.md

 ## What Is An Evaluator?

 So far, we have learned how to write procedures that output what we want.
-Once we define those procedures and type them in the Racket prompt, we get the value.
+Once we define those procedures and type them in the Scheme prompt, we get the value.
-But have you wondered how those procedures actually get evaluated and work in Racket?
-How does Racket know what the expression means?
+But have you wondered how those procedures actually get evaluated and work in Scheme?
+How does Scheme know what the expression means?
 This is what an **evaluator** does.

 An **evaluator** (or **interpreter**) for a programming language is a procedure that, when applied to an expression of the language, performs the